Keksuccino/docs_fancymenu/action-scripts.md

 # What Are Actions?

 An **action** is a task or job that FancyMenu runs when triggered.
 For example, an action might open a new screen, send a chat message, or adjust the volume of an audio element.
-In FancyMenu’s editor, actions are configured with a value (if needed) that provides extra details—such as a URL or server address.
+In FancyMenu's editor, actions are configured with a value (if needed) that provides extra details—such as a URL or server address.

 # What Are Statements?

 To create more complex behavior, FancyMenu supports basic control statements in action scripts.
 These include:

 - **If Statement:** Runs a block of actions only if a specified [condition](/en/conditions) is met.
-- **Else-If Statement:** Checks another [condition](/en/conditions) if the preceding *if* (or earlier *else-if*) wasn’t met.
+- **Else-If Statement:** Checks another [condition](/en/conditions) if the preceding *if* (or earlier *else-if*) wasn't met.
 - **Else Statement:** Runs if none of the preceding [conditions](/en/conditions) are met.
 - **While Statement:** Repeats a block of actions continuously while a [condition](/en/conditions) remains true (with a built‑in timeout to prevent infinite loops).

-By combining these statements with actions, you can build dynamic and conditional behavior, for example, checking if a player’s health is low before sending a warning message or repeating an update until a condition changes.
+By combining these statements with actions, you can build dynamic and conditional behavior, for example, checking if a player's health is low before sending a warning message or repeating an update until a condition changes.

 # Where Can You Use Action Scripts?